untra/untra.github.io/about.md

 I like my operations managed with k8s and monitored with grafana.

 I prefer [_Terraform_](https://terraform.io) to provision replicated environments with IAC.
+I like [_Kubernetes_](https://terraform.io) to control, monitor and operate containerized software.
+I

 ### Tools of the Trade